alexperkins/Senior-Design/Project-Description.md

 >John Franco - franco@ucmail.uc.edu

 Proj. background description:
-> We are creating a honeypot that will take control over an attackers system via the files that are being exfiltrated by the attacker.
+> We are creating a honeypot that will take control over an attackers system via the information that is being exfiltrated by the attacker.

 Proj. problem statement:
 >